SatSale/SatSale/docs/lightning.md

 ## LND
-To use lightning, you need to change your `pay_method` in `config.py`, and set your lightning directory on your node.
+To use lightning, you need to change your `pay_method` in `config.toml`, and set your lightning directory on your node.
 ```python
 pay_method = "lnd"
 lnd_dir = "~/.lnd/"